Kendall Blanton: Washington Commanders

 Blanton was claimed off waivers by the Washington Commanders on August 22, 2022.
 He was released on August 30.

-Kansas City Chiefs
+Kansas City Chiefs (first stint)

 On September 1, 2022, Blanton was signed to the Kansas City Chiefs practice squad.

 Los Angeles Rams (second stint)

-On September 22, 2022, Blanton was signed to the Los Angeles Rams active roster off the Chiefs practice squad.
+On September 22, 2022, Blanton was signed to the Rams active roster off the Chiefs practice squad.
 He was waived on November 8, 2022.
 He was re-signed to the practice squad two days later.
-His practice squad contract was terminated twelve days later.
+His practice squad contract was terminated on November 22.

 Kansas City Chiefs (second stint)

-On November 23, 2022, Blanton signed with the practice squad of the Kansas City Chiefs.
+On November 23, 2022, Blanton signed with the practice squad of the Chiefs.
 Blanton won his second straight Super Bowl ring when the Chiefs defeated the Philadelphia Eagles in Super Bowl LVII.
 He signed a reserve/future contract on February 15, 2023.
+He was released on August 29, 2023.

 Personal life

 Blanton is a Christian.
 Blanton's father, Jerry Blanton, played linebacker for the Kansas City Chiefs for seven seasons.